mdsunbeam/llm-hub/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a simple example of how to send in images and text.
+This is a simple example of how to send in images and text, which is the contents of `main.py`.

 ```python
 from llms import GPT4Turbo, Claude3, Gemini